-In total, 651 (almost 2 per cent increase since the last assessment) sites were assessed in 121 countries, territories and areas.
+640 (1% total, last assessment) sites were in 115 decrease since the assessed territories and areas.
 These sites were selected as they concern populations of interest such as stranded foreign nationals and IDPs.
 Hotels, temporary reception centers, camps, transit centers and detention centers can be given as examples of assessed sites.

 Affected population groups consisted of stranded, repatriated and returning migrants, IDPs, asylum seekers and regular travelers.
-In 60 per cent of the assessed sites with populations of interest, foreign nationals were stranded (389 out of 651 assessed sites) and in 14 per cent of cases there were foreign nationals reported returning to their country of origin (91 sites) while in 22 per cent of cases, nationals were affected by restrictive measures (142 sites).
-In 2 per cent of the sites, IDPs were affected by restrictive measures and in other 2 per cent, there were other affected population groups including migrants and refugees that were in reception centers before COVID-19 (13 and 11 sites respectively).
+In 62 per cent of the assessed sites with populations of interest, foreign nationals were stranded (394 out of 640 assessed sites) and in 14 per cent of cases there were foreign nationals reported returning to their country of origin (91 sites) while in 22 per cent of cases, nationals were affected by restrictive measures (140 sites).
+In 2 per cent of the sites, there were other affected population groups including migrants and refugees that were in reception centers before COVID-19 (14 sites).
+In only one site, IDPs were affected by restrictive measures.

 Among the regions, both IOM regions of East and Horn of Africa and European Economic Area had the highest proportion of sites (19% and 17% respectively).
 IOM region of European Economic Area had the highest proportion of sites with stranded foreign nationals in the country (26%), followed by the IOM region of South-Eastern Europe, Eastern Europe and Central Asia with 17 per cent.
-IOM region of Asia and Pacific has the highest proportion of sites with reported cases of nationals returning to their country of origin (37%) followed by IOM Region of Central and North America and the Caribbean with 22 per cent while IOM region of East and Horn of Africa has 52 per cent of the sites with reported cases of affected nationals.
-The IOM Region with the highest proportion of IDPs was Middle East and North Africa with 92 per cent of the assessed sites.
+IOM region of Asia and Pacific has the highest proportion of sites with reported cases of nationals returning to their country of origin (37%) followed by IOM Region of Central and North America and the Caribbean with 22 per cent while IOM region of East and Horn of Africa has 51 per cent of the sites with reported cases of affected nationals.
 A within region analysis can be also conducted in order to investigate the distribution of sites with populations of interest in certain regions.
-In the IOM region of European Economic Area and IOM region of South-Eastern Europe, Eastern Europe and Central Asia separately, almost 94 per cent of assessed sites had reported cases of stranded foreign nationals, 39 per cent of the sites in both IOM region of Asia and Pacific and the region of Central and North America and the Caribbean separately had cases of foreign nationals returning to their country of origin while IOM region of Middle East and North Africa had reported cases of IDPs in 16 per cent of the assessed sites in the region.
-Nationals are the affected group in almost 60 per cent of the assessed sites in both IOM Regions of East and Horn of Africa and West and Central Africa separately.
+In the IOM region of European Economic Area and IOM region of South-Eastern Europe, Eastern Europe and Central Asia separately, almost 93 per cent of assessed sites had reported cases of stranded foreign nationals, 39 per cent of the sites in both IOM region of Asia and Pacific and the region of Central and North America and the Caribbean separately had cases of foreign nationals returning to their country of origin while nationals are the affected group in almost 59 per cent of the assessed sites in both IOM Regions of East and Horn of Africa and West and Central Africa separately.